Our Thesis

 Edge key management will become a massive industry and of course, the new battlefront for fraud.

-Even with decentralized governance, if a blockchain requires counterparties to register with the same blockchain, it’s a silo similar to today’s platforms in terms of user and data portability.
+Even with decentralized governance, if a blockchain requires counterparties to register with the same blockchain, it’s a “ledger-locked” silo similar to today’s platforms in terms of user and data portability.

 Bitcoin, bitcoin cash, ethereum, ethereum classic, and other blockchains (and forks of blockchains) each compete for users, transactions, and attention, just like traditional siloed platforms.
 If everyone in the world used the same blockchain, like using the same internet, this problem would go away, but that’s not going to happen.

 The answer to the interoperability dilemma is both powerful and simple: make the user the point of interoperability instead of the ledger/database/platform.
-That is the premise of SSI.
+That is the premise of AW.
 When a wallet (a woefully inadequate term) is capable of transacting with many ledgers and databases, those ledgers or databases no longer must directly interoperate, and blockchains become a less critical component of the stack, where any storage medium participants trust can work.

 Globally, one in three children under five and one in seven people overall do not officially exist.